phcode-dev/phoenix/src/assets/default-project/en/Newly_added_features.md

 `Added on March,2023`

 Creating extensions and themes is now easier than ever with a single click in GitHub.
 We have added workflows to:
-* Create a [Theme](https://github.com/phcode-dev/theme-template) or [Extension](https://github.com/phcode-dev/extension-template) in a single click.
+* Create a [Theme](https://github.com/phcode-dev/theme-template) or [Extension](https://github.com/phcode-dev/extension-template) with a single click.
 * Load/unload development extensions with new `Debug> Reload With Extensions` menu. ![image](https://user-images.githubusercontent.com/5336369/224746152-0416a862-891a-4fe1-b9dd-09add25a6cc0.png)
 * [Publish an extension](https://github.com/phcode-dev/phoenix/wiki/How-To-Write-Extensions-And-Themes#publishing-to-the-extensiontheme-store)
-  directly form your GitHub repo by creating a GitHub release!
+  directly from your GitHub repo by creating a GitHub release!

 ## Extensions and Themes Store
 `Added on January,2023`